liesel-devs/liesel_gam/README.md

 [![pytest](https://github.com/liesel-devs/liesel_gam/actions/workflows/pytest.yml/badge.svg)](https://github.com/liesel-devs/liesel_gam/actions/workflows/pytest.yml)
 [![pytest-cov](https://raw.githubusercontent.com/liesel-devs/liesel_gam/refs/heads/main/tests/coverage.svg)](https://github.com/liesel-devs/liesel_gam/actions/workflows/pytest.yml)

-This package provides functionality to make the setup of semiparametric generalized additive distributional regression models in [Liesel](https://github.com/liesel-devs/liesel) convenient.
-It works nicely with [liesel-devs/smoothcon](https://github.com/liesel-devs/smoothcon), which can be used to obtain basis and penalty matrices from the R package [mgcv](https://cran.r-project.org/web/packages/mgcv/index.html).
+This library provides functionality to make the setup of semiparametric generalized additive distributional regression models in [Liesel](https://github.com/liesel-devs/liesel) convenient.
+It uses [ryp](https://github.com/Wainberg/ryp) to obtain basis and penalty matrices from the R package [mgcv](https://cran.r-project.org/web/packages/mgcv/index.html), and relies on [formulaic](https://github.com/matthewwardrop/formulaic) to parse Wilkinson formulas, known to many from the formula syntax in R.

 ## Disclaimer

-This package is experimental and under active development.
+This library is experimental and under active development.
 That means:

 - The API cannot be considered stable.
-If you depend on this package, pin the version.
+If you depend on this library, pin the version.
 - Testing has not been extensive as of now.
 Please check and verify!
 - There is currently no documentation beyond this readme.

-In any case, this package comes with no warranty or guarantees.
+This library comes with no warranty or guarantees.

 ## Installation